 Obviously these are budget costs but would be typical for a normal site and assume using good quality hydro turbines (which we’d always recommend).

-The income you would receive for the energy generated by a hydro turbine is discussed in more detail on the Feed in Tariff for hydro, and other sources of income page.
+The income you would receive for the energy generated by a hydro turbine is discussed in more detail on the Sources of income for hydro turbines page.

 The actual income from a hydro turbine varies depending on the variation in flow available to the turbine at the site (see How much energy could I generate from a hydro turbine? ), so the revenue shown in the table on the How much hydropower income would my system provide? page arises the net income after maintenance costs, business rates and land rental (latter assumed at 8% of gross income) have been deducted.